Travel Apps | A Guide To The Best Travel Apps For Iphones

 Hotel Tonight makes things easy by using your location and shows you a list of the day’s best hotels.
 Sometimes scenarios happen and you don’t have a hotel room booked.
 This is where Hotel Tonight is your friend.
 The hotel rooms available come from an inventory of last-minute rooms that would otherwise remain empty.
 A win for the hotels and win for your wallet!

-Download Hotel Tonight now. (use my code ARTW to get a $35 discount off your first booking)
+Download Hotel Tonight now (use my code ARTW to get a $35 discount off your first booking)

 Tripit holds my reservation information for hotels, trains, buses, etc. Since I’m obsessed with collecting points, it even helps me track my points.
 There is a free version but I like Tripit Pro.

-I live in LA so Car2Go does not exist here.
-It’s in cities like Austin, Denver, Miami, Portland, San Diego, Seattle, Washington DC, Amsterdam, London, Berlin, Vancouver, Toronto and more.
+I was living in LA and now northern San Diego, so Car2Go does not exist here.
+It’s currently in cities like Austin, Denver, Miami, Portland, southern San Diego, Seattle, Washington DC, Amsterdam, London, Berlin, Vancouver, Toronto and more.

 I’ve been using Waze for a while now.
 I do like it to get more up to date traffic reports especially in places like Los Angeles.
 I might like it because the icons are so cute.
 What I don’t like about Waze is sometimes it recommends me to turn left down a busy street during high traffic hours just to shave off a few seconds.
 I also don’t like using it at night because sometimes it takes me through shady areas and as a solo lady driver, that’s a no no!
-But during rush hour, it’s a life saver.
+But during rush hour, it’s a lifesaver.

 I met the ParkMe guys at a travel show that I went to a few years ago.
 The funny thing is just an hour before I met them, I spent $30 for parking at the LA Convention Center.
 How much did I wish I had Parkme before driving to that show.